themonolith-1/PHP-Website-Template/README.md

 - Edit the PHP files in the root directory to add your content.
 - Update styles in `assets/css/style.css`.
 - Replace icons using [Font Awesome](https://fontawesome.com/icons).

+## Preferences & Cookie Consent

+This template manages user preferences (currently only cookie consent) via a popup in `includes/footer.php`.
+When a user accepts cookies, a cookie named `cookies_accepted` is set for 365 days.
+On future visits, the popup is hidden if the cookie is present.
+To add more preferences, extend the popup and update the JavaScript logic in `footer.php`.

 ## Security Guarantee & Modular API Integration